datarobot-community/tutorials-for-data-scientists/README.md

 This repository contains various end-to-end use case examples using the DataRobot API.
 Each use case directory contains instructions for its own use.

 A simple example to get you started can be found [here](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Classification/Python/predict_hospital_readmissions/src/readmissions_tutorial.ipynb).
-Also executable through Google Colab.
+The example can also be executed through Google Colab.

 ## Usage